National Research Council

 ASEB reports can be obtained for free while supplies last by contacting the Board at firstname.lastname@example.org or by downloading a free PDF version from the National Academies Press website (follow link below).

-In addition to the Decadal Surveys, other NRC reports become classics that are widely cited.
+In addition to the Decadal Surveys, other reports have become classics that are widely cited.
 Some that appear to be of most interest to the space community that are not listed above are shown here.

 Beyond Fortress America: National Security Controls on Science and Technology in a Globalized World (2009, Policy and Global Affairs)